RozhakXD/Like4Book/README.md

 - Facebook account or Like4Like account is logged out.
 - Maybe the like4like website is affected by cloudflare.
 - Maybe you entered the wrong like4like cookies or Facebook cookies.
+- Maybe the Like4Like cookies are problematic or incomplete.
 - Like4like account cookies or Facebook account cookies have expired.

 ### Why are Facebook accounts restricted?